CrowdStrike/falconpy/README.md

 _Review pull requests_ by going through the queue of [open pull requests on GitHub](https://github.com/CrowdStrike/falconpy/pulls) and giving feedback to the authors.

-To become a member of the community, review the [Code of Conduct](https://github.com/CrowdStrike/falconpy/blob/main/CODE_OF_CONDUCT.md) for community guidelines, and the [contribution guide](https://github.com/CrowdStrike/falconpy/blob/main/CONTRIBUTING.md) for more detail regarding contributing to the CrowdStrike FalconPy project.
+To get started, review the [Code of Conduct](https://github.com/CrowdStrike/falconpy/blob/main/CODE_OF_CONDUCT.md) for community guidelines, and the [contribution guide](https://github.com/CrowdStrike/falconpy/blob/main/CONTRIBUTING.md) for more detail regarding contributing to the CrowdStrike FalconPy project.

 ---